 2. The health of our democracy depends on the integrity and fairness of our election system.
 The more rigged the system is, the more cynical and apathetic the citizenry will become.

 3. Wisconsinites believe in fair play.
 They are sick and tired of powerful elected officials rigging the game.
 Elected officials shouldn’t choose their voters; voters should choose their elected officials.
 Wisconsinites, across the political spectrum, want to ban gerrymandering.
 A Marquette Law School poll showed that 72 percent of Wisconsinites want fair, nonpartisan redistricting – and that includes 63 percent of Republicans and 76 percent of Independents.
-The bipartisan support for banning gerrymandering is also reflected in the fact that the current reform bills have four Republican co-sponsors and in the fact that most of the 48 counties that are on board are “red” counties.
+The bipartisan support for banning gerrymandering is also reflected in the fact that the current reform bills have five Republican co-sponsors and in the fact that most of the 50 counties that are on board are “red” counties.

 4. If you’re sick of the hyper-partisanship in Madison, you should be in favor of banning gerrymandering.
 By creating “safe” districts, gerrymandering increases partisanship.
 The elected official needs to only appeal to the base and can ignore a huge chunk of his or her district.
 And if the official dares to compromise, the party leaders can “primary” that elected official for being insufficiently partisan.
 Wouldn’t it be better to have a process that incentivizes decent compromise and civility instead of bullying and rudeness?

 5. It doesn’t matter which party is doing it.
 Gerrymandering is wrong.

 6. Yes, the Democrats had a chance to fix this back in 2009 and they didn’t do it.
 Shame on them!
 Democrats did a hold a hearing on banning gerrymandering, but their leaders would not bring it to a floor vote.
 They probably thought they’d win in 2010 and could rig the map in their own favor.